codetinkerhack/hello-world-war/README.md

 ### Customize env Elastic Beanstalk configuration

-Configuration avaialble in:
+Elastic Beanstalk configuration for prod/develop/training environments is avaialble in:

-    .elasticbeanstalk/saved_config/[env].cfg
+    .elasticbeanstalk/saved_config/[env].cfg.yml

-Development environment is extremely simple consisting only of single EC2 instance with Elastic IP.
+Development and Training environments are extremely simple consisting only of single EC2 instance with Elastic IP.

-Production environment has a load balancer and defines an autoscaling group, most of other settings were left default (but as discussed earlier customisable).
+Production environment has a load balancer and defines an autoscaling group, most of other settings were left default (but as discussed earlier customisable via prod.cfg.yml EB config file).

 ### To check status and url for application